Visa: Temporary Visitor Visa

 UK and Irish passport holders are NOT required to obtain a visa if they wish to enter Japan for a purpose of visit described above, for a period of 6 months or less.
 (Note 1, 2)

-Please note that the visa exemption agreement does not apply to holders of British Overseas Citizen, British Subject, British Protected Person or British Dependent / Overseas Territories Citizen passports.
+Please note that the visa exemption agreement does not apply to holders of British Overseas Citizen, British Subject or British Dependent / Overseas Territories Citizen passports.
+Under visa exemption arrangements, nationals of certain countries and regions(see list) who wish to go to Japan for the above-mentioned activities are NOT required to obtain a visa.
+(Note 1, 2)

 Please note that holders of Convention Travel Documents, emergency passports and temporary passports are advised to contact the Embassy in advance of making an application.